HaiboNi/haiboni.github.io/_pages/about.md

 [My Researchgate Page](https://www.researchgate.net/profile/Haibo_Ni)

-The website was forked from [academicpages template](https://github.com/academicpages/academicpages.github.io), and has not yet been editted to reflect my activity.
+The website was forked from [academicpages template](https://github.com/academicpages/academicpages.github.io), and has not yet been modified.